krtkn-sky/frozenlake_8x8/README.md

 To run the code, use the run function in the main script.
 You can configure the following parameters:

--episodes: The number of training episodes.
+- episodes: The number of training episodes.
--is_training: Set to True to train the agent, False to load a pre-trained model.
+- is_training: Set to True to train the agent, False to load a pre-trained model.
--render: Set to True to visualize the training process.
+- render: Set to True to visualize the training process.

 ### Example usage: